IRA FAQs

 A Roth IRA is a tax-deferred Individual Retirement Account, with nondeductible contributions.

-Individuals of any age who have earned income from work or other compensation (as defined by the IRS to mean wages, salaries, commissions, self-employment income, alimony and separate maintenance, and nontaxable combat pay) can open a Roth IRA, assuming their income is below a certain IRS level.
-A Traditional IRA can be opened and contributions can be made if an individual has taxable compensation, as defined above.
-There is no age limit on contributing to either type of IRA.
+An IRA can be opened on behalf of individuals of any age who have earned income from work or other compensation (as defined by the IRS to mean wages, salaries, commissions, self-employment income, alimony and separate maintenance, and nontaxable combat pay).

 Tax-Deferral.
 Any earnings within the account are tax deferred while in the account.
-That means an individual does not have to pay annual taxes on such income and capital gains, if any.
+That means an individual does not have to pay annual income taxes on such income and capital gains, if any.

 Tax-Free Withdrawals.
 Withdrawals of amounts contributed to a Roth IRA are not taxable.
 Withdrawals of any income earned within the account can also be tax free, provided the account holder has reached age 59 ½ and has held the Roth IRA for at least five years.
 Withdrawals of any gains prior to age 59 ½ or not meeting the five-year requirement may be taxable, and subject to an additional 10% federal income tax penalty unless an exception applies.

 Tax-Deferral.
 Any earnings within the account are tax deferred while in the account.
-That means an individual does not have to pay annual taxes on such income and capital gains, if any, which is a potential tax benefit.
+That means an individual does not have to pay annual income taxes on such income and capital gains, if any, which is a potential tax benefit.
 Withdrawals prior to age 59 ½ may be subject to an additional 10% federal income tax penalty.

-Withdrawals, sometimes called “Required Minimum Distributions” (RMDs) generally must begin when the owner of a Traditional IRA from age 72 to age 73 as of January 1, 2023, or earlier in the case of an inherited IRA.
-Withdrawals from Traditional IRAs generally are taxable as ordinary income, except for non-deducted/post-tax contributions, if any.
-Although Roth IRAs are not subject to required minimum distribution rules, inherited Roth IRAs are subject to minimum required distribution rules.
+For Traditional IRAs, required withdrawals, “Required Minimum Distributions”, (“RMD”s) generally must begin when the owner of a Traditional IRA is of age 73, as of January 1, 2023, or possibly earlier in the case of an inherited Traditional or Roth IRA.
+Although original owners of Roth IRAs are not subject to required minimum distribution rules, inherited Roth IRA owners are subject to minimum required distribution rules.